 Mold Remediation alone without addressing the root cause of the contamination is of little long-term value to the building owners and occupants.
-Thus, any prudent program should include the following work plan:
+We expect that any prudent mold inspector should utilize the following work plan:

-- Detailed inspection to identify complete scope of work
+- Detailed inspection to identify the complete scope of work

 - Isolation and engineering controls to contain contamination

 - Chemical treatment, when necessary, with EPA-approved products

 - Identification and elimination of the root cause promoting contamination